 Your refrigerator water dispensing system and ice-maker come equipped with a filter that will remove harmful contaminants.
 These contaminants may include – but are not limited to – lead, chlorine and microorganisms such as giardia and cryptosporidium.
 Giardia and cryptosporidium can cause gastrointestinal illness.

-Typically, a fridge water filter needs to be changed every six months or twice a year, but there can be exceptions.
-If you use an unusually high amount of dispensed water due to house-guests, parties or other functions, the filter may need to be changed sooner.
+Typically, a fridge water filter needs to be changed every six months, but if your water source contains higher-than-average impurities, or if you use more water than normal, the filter may need to be changed sooner.
 Making several extra batches of ice cubes each week also can reduce the longevity of the water filter.

 Signals that your filter needs to be changed: